 I use these trackers while writing a book–not for plotting ahead of time.
 They help me record when events happen, ensure that plot threads aren’t lost along the way, and they also help me watch for a logical progression of days/dates.
 The forms are helpful during the revision stage as well, because I can quickly find various plot elements that must be addressed throughout the book.
 I am including some examples, but please note that these are actual, working copies.
 They were not revised for clarity, nor were they spell-checked.
 The many abbreviations and cursory notes help contain the information within the smallest possible space.
-I keep the working copies posted on the bulletin board above my computer, and add details when I finish each chapter.
+I keep the working copies open on my computer, and add details when I finish each chapter.

 Note: when I think of something I need to address in the future, I type it in red.